Elementary Music Rhythm Reading – Standard Notation vs. Stick Notation

 When I graduated from college I imagined I would teach middle school and high school band for my entire career.
 After teaching in my first band position for only 1 1/2 years, my husband got a new job 250 miles away and I had become pregnant with our first child.

 With a new baby, a band director career was not in the cards for me.
-It was also evident I was not well prepared to teach at the elementary level (although no one seemed to notice except me).
+It was also evident I was not well prepared to teach at the elementary level (although no one except me seemed to notice).

-I did, however, find a position teaching elementary music.
-The part-time position was 5/8 time which was perfect for a new mom.
+When I was offered a part-time position teaching elementary music, I gladly accepted.
+The position was 5/8 time and was perfect for a new mom.
 Because the position was over half-time, I received health insurance benefits but I was not teaching a full load.

 The Kodály Method